aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

-# Large Language Model - Question Disambiguation and Passage retreival based Question Answering
+# Large Language Model - Query Disambiguation for Conversational Retrieval, and Generative Question Answering

-QnABot can now use a large language model (LLM) to **(1) Disambiguate follow up questions** and/or **(2) Generate answers to questions from retrieved FAQS or passages**.
+QnABot can now use a large language model (LLM) to **(1) Disambiguate follow up questions to generate good search queries** and/or **(2) Generate answers to questions from retrieved FAQS or passages**.

 **(1) Disambiguate follow up questions** that rely on preceding conversation context.
-The new disambiguated, or standalone, question can then be used to retrieve the best FAQ, passage or Kendra match.
+The new disambiguated, or standalone, question can then be used as search queries to retrieve the best FAQ, passage or Kendra match.

 Example: